Updated June 12, 2017

 1. Visit the Griffith Observatory

 Truly, one of the crown jewels of the city of Los Angeles.
 At the observatory you can look through telescopes, explore exhibits, see live shows in the Samuel Oschin Planetarium, and check out spectacular views of Los Angeles and the Hollywood Sign.
 There’s even free WiFi!
-While the planetarium shows have ticketed costs, general admission (and parking) is free and they also host many free events every month, such as the public star parties.
+While the planetarium shows have ticketed costs, general admission (and parking) is free and they also host many free events every month, such as the public star parties or All Space Considered.
 Just keep in mind it does get crowded here, especially on the weekends, and they also revamped their public parking to include fees.

 If you just moved here you owe it to yourself to try SoCal’s most iconic hamburger brand.
 And if you’re feeling like going all out, make sure you order a few items off the secret menu 😉